getify/You-Dont-Know-JS/types & grammar/ch3.md

 None of the methods modify the string *in place*.
 Modifications (like case conversion or trimming) create a new value from the existing value.

-By virtue of prototype delegation (see the *"this & Object Prototypes"* title in this series), any string value can access these methods:
+By virtue of prototype delegation (see the *this & Object Prototypes* title in this series), any string value can access these methods:

 ```js
 var a = " abc ";